Installing ONLYOFFICE Workspace Community using the provided script

 If you do not have a domain name or simply want to install ONLYOFFICE Workspace Community for your local server, you can install it without ONLYOFFICE Mail.

-For the ONLYOFFICE Workspace Community to be able to run the Docker service is necessary.
-The installation script will check if it is present on the computer and its version is not less than the minimal required.
-Otherwise, the Docker will be installed or updated automatically.
+The Docker service is required for ONLYOFFICE Workspace Community to run.
+The installation script will verify that Docker is present and that its version meets the minimum requirement.
+Otherwise, Docker will be installed or updated automatically.

 docker_OPTS="--dns 8.8.8.8"